Brett Knowles, pm2 Consulting

 “The devil is in the detail” - every project is made up of a million small tasks.
 Each of which nudges the project towards the North Star.
 It is important that the project manager is both detail oriented to ensure each of those tasks have maximum input but also is aligned to that Northstar objective.

 Every project manager needs the ability to motivate the team towards their shared vision; that Northstar goal that is the driving force behind the project.

 The project brings together a diverse mix of capabilities, experiences, and personalities.
 The project manager must be able to read people and help them find purpose in the work they're doing towards that Northstar goal.
 The project manager must be able to leverage each person's capabilities and personality for maximum effect, this can only be done with the ability to read people and being empathetic.

 Cool Under Pressure

-The project manager has a difficult task of helping all stakeholders understand their contribution, what's in it for them, and manage expectations about timing, durables, etc. in real time.
-By being mindful of the ultimate goal and tea results, great project managers can diffuse most issues by helping people gain alignment to the ultimate outcome.
+The project manager has the difficult task of helping all stakeholders understand their contribution, what's in it for them, and manage expectations about timing, durables, etc. in real-time.
+By being mindful of the ultimate goal and key results, great project managers can diffuse most issues by helping people gain alignment to the ultimate outcome.

 Know When to Stop

 Receive any projects that shift into the “land of the living dead”, in which they've achieved their core goals, but are not shut down for a number of reasons.
 The most common reason is that they're still tasks and milestones to be achieved in the project plan.
 By being goal-oriented, the project manager can determine when those key results and ultimately the objective has been achieved, even if maybe the project steps are still outstanding.
 In this way they can safely close the project, declare victory if allowed or resource to be deployed for the greater value.